AmberDuong/AustralianBushfire/README.md

 Having learned about HTML and CSS before this unit, creating the structure for the website was not the challenging part.
 In the beginning, I was engrossed in styling CSS and creating animation effects using CSS as I had more insight into it.
 Since the unit is all about learning and using Javascript, I was pushed to add more effects to demonstrate the Javascript skill I have developed throughout the unit.
 After doing research and watching tutorials, I got more ideas about how I can apply Javascript to the design.

-Most of my Java codes use “querySelector” or “addEventListener”.
+Most of my Javascript codes use “querySelector” or “addEventListener”.
 These are used to show/hide specific elements at exact positions or change CSS style.
 I have also used mouse/click functions to add effects to the cursor, and used scroll functions to add effects to the navigation bar.

-I started to build the website just after sketching the layout and gathering content information, before thinking about the animation effects so I spent much more time than I expected to develop ideas.
+I started to build the website just after sketching the layout and gathering content information (before thinking about the animation effects) so I spent much more time than I expected to develop ideas.
 I realised that having a well-designed concept would save much more time and effort than moving to the practice early.

 I had no Javascript experience at the start of the semester, but I spent a lot of time studying and working on this website continuously throughout the project.
 Overall, I am relatively pleased with the final design, although I would like to revisit some of the concepts.